andrei-rizoiu/testing-hip/README.md

 [pdf at arxiv with supplementary material](https://arxiv.org/pdf/1602.06033.pdf)

-HIP visualiser system
+# HIP visualiser system
-===
-The visualiser can be publicly accessed by [following this link](http://130.56.253.177/) or by clicking on its thumbnail below. we would want to say this is an *interactive* visualization of plots in the paper, has additional visualizations on TED videos and VEVO musicians, allows users to add and compare their own videos.
+This is an *interactive* visualization of the plots in the paper: the endo-exo map, observed and fitted popularity series and video metadata.
+It has additional visualizations of TED videos and VEVO musicians.
+Furthermore, it allows users to add and compare their own videos.

+**(access the visualizer by clicking on the thumbnail below)**

 [<img src="util/demo-screenshot.png">](http://130.56.253.177/)

 # Using HIP and the ACTIVE dataset: a short tutorial